-The researcher will then allow the potential participant (and/or their personal legal representative) time to reach their decision about participation and will return to discuss the trial again at an agreed time point.
-Participants will be given as long as necessary, but at least 1 hour, to consider study participation but it will be made clear to potential participants or their representatives that inclusion must be within 72 hours of symptom onset or they will become ineligible.
-If the potential participant/their representative decide that they wish to take part in the trial they will be asked to sign a consent form confirming their willingness to participate.
+The researcher will ask the potential participant (and/or their personal legal representative) to read the written information sheet in order to reach their decision about participation.
+The researcher practitioner will be present to answer any questions they may have.
+If, for any reason it is not convenient for the potential participant/personal representative to read the written information sheet immediately, the research practitioner will arrange to return to at an agreed time point.
+Potential participants/personal representatives will always be given as long as necessary, to consider study participation.
+However it will be made clear to potential participants/ personal representatives that, whilst inclusion must be within a maximum of 72 hours from symptom onset, in order to increase the potential benefit from the new treatment, the trial drug should be administered as early as possible.
+If they unable to decide on study participant/their representative decide that they wish to take part in the trial they will be asked to sign a consent form confirming their willingness to participate.